What Do Eagle Tattoos Mean?

-As in other areas of the world, ancient Japanese peoples saw the eagle as a godly bird and auspicious omen.
+As in other areas of the world, ancient Japanese people saw the eagle as a godly bird and auspicious omen.

 Graphic tattoos are a bold, modern design with artistic flair.

-If you want something prideful like the eagle, but don’t identify with the machismo of classic designs, this may be a good choice.
+If you want something prideful like the eagle, but don’t identify with the toughness of classic designs, this may be a good choice.

-These graphic designs have plenty of impact, but their sketchbook style softens the predatory vibe.
+These graphic tattoo designs have plenty of impressive motifs, but their sketchbook style softens the predatory vibe.

 The movement of an eagle can be captured perfectly in this vivid, splashy style.